OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 ## Prepare the workbook

-Power Automate can't use relative references like `Workbook.getActiveWorksheet` to access workbook components.
-So, we need a workbook and worksheet with consistent names that Power Automate can reference.
+Power Automate can't use [relative references](../develop/power-automate-integration.md#absolute-references) like `Workbook.getActiveWorksheet` to access workbook components.
+So, we need a workbook and worksheet with consistent names for Power Automate to reference.

 1. Create a new workbook named **MyWorkbook**.